simonscmap/cmapdatapipeline/docs/getting_started/database_design.rst

 Simons CMAP currently has three servers that contain near replicates of the SQL Server database.
 The names of these three are: Rainier, Mariana and Rossby.
 Rainier was the first dedicated server to host the database and currently serves as the main 'source of truth'.

 In addition to the three SQL Servers there is a a Spark SQL Warehouse cluster with Apache Hive ANSI SQL:2003 interface.
 Its alias is: Cluster.
-This is used for large datasets (i.e. satellite data and Darwin) or continuously updated datasets (i.e. Argo data).
+This is used for large datasets (i.e. satellite data and Darwin) or large, continuously updated datasets (i.e. Argo data).

 .. warning::
    Rainier is currently the production database and 'source of truth'.
 If you want to test features, use Mariana or Rossby.